fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ### Saving the token to the browser's local storage

-Our application has a flaw: when the page is rerendered, information of the user's login disappears.
+Our application has a flaw: when the page is rerendered, the user's login information disappears.
 This also slows down development.
-For example when we test creating new notes, we have to login again every single time.
+For example, when we test creating new notes, we have to login again every single time.

 This problem is easily solved by saving the login details to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 Local Storage is a [key-value](https://en.wikipedia.org/wiki/Key-value_database) database in the browser.

 It is very easy to use.
-A <i>value</i> corresponding to a certain <i>key</i> is saved to the database with method [setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem).
+A <i>value</i> corresponding to a certain <i>key</i> is saved to the database with the method [setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem).
 For example:

 ```js
 window.localStorage.setItem('name', 'juha tauriainen')
 ```

-saves the string given as the second parameter as the value of key <i>name</i>.
+saves the string given as the second parameter as the value of the key <i>name</i>.

-The value of a key can be found with method [getItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem):
+The value of a key can be found with the method [getItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem):

 ```js
 window.localStorage.getItem('name')